 The first step in the college application process is deciding which schools to apply to.
 There are hundreds of schools that might fit the bill—and even more factors to consider when creating the list—so we urge parents and students alike to keep an open mind and not to be swayed by name recognition alone.

 A college may be perfect for one student and completely wrong for another.
-That's where college match comes in.
+That's where the idea of a college match comes in.
 College match refers to how well a school fits with a student.
 We're talking about things like academic and social fit, a geographic location that suits the student, and a financial aid package that works for the family.
 Students should determine what's important to them and then start to develop their college list based on those criteria.

 Of course, students aren't the only ones looking for a good match.
 While academic match continues to be a core criteria for colleges, admissions committees are increasingly taking a holistic approach.
 This means admissions officers place emphasis on the applicant as a whole person—not just his or her academic achievements—so "soft" factors may be given just as much consideration as the empirical data present in things like grades and test scores.
 When it comes down to it, colleges want to ensure that their entering first-year class consists of well-rounded students whose personalities, skills, and talents match the values of their institution.